sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

    - ftp://ftp.isi.edu/in-notes/rfc1958.txt

 > If we can make something decentralised, out of control, and of great simplicity, we must be prepared to be astonished at whatever might grow out of that new medium. https://www.w3.org/1998/02/Potential.html

+what's different about this?

+- we're not describing a "new database system" but a way to make every "new database system" add functionality to the system rather than be independent of it.

+Acknowledgements (make sure to double check spelling!!!):
+* Lauren E. Wool
+* Gaby Hayden
+* Eartha Mae
+* jakob voigts for participating in the glue wiki
+* nwb & dandi team for dealing w/ my inane rambling
+* open behavior team
+* metascience class for some of these ideas <3
+* mike for letting me always go rogue

 # The State of Things